 It can also be helpful to add brief descriptions of the information in the type of incident report to include in each field.
 Take a look at how this incident report example offers some brief text to guide the person filling it out:

-Use icons to visualize concepts
+Using icons to visualize key concepts

 Icons are small, compact visuals that can be used to reinforce the information in your reports.
 You can also use them to draw attention to specific fields and important pieces of information.